arcsin-santo.tech

 Note that attention is a mechanism, while a transformer is a full model architecture built primarily using attention.

-I will look at FastVideo which uses the concepts discussed.
+I will look at FastVideo which uses the concepts discussed, on WanVideo.
 Now, if you look at the following code of modification of WanVideo:

 hidden_states = self.patch_embedding(hidden_states)